ma-ji/css/docs/prerequisites.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0rJKqe2dJkY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-College level statistics.
-For example, be confident to test the difference between means, run hypothesis testing with probability theories, understand OLS and fixed effect models.
+**_College level statistics._** For example, be confident to test the difference between means, run hypothesis testing with probability theories, understand OLS and fixed effect models.
+Understanding how to flexibly use probability theories to do hypothesis testing is especially important.

+**_Working knowledge of linear algebra._** For example, you should know what is a vector and how to calculate the distance between two vectors.

 ---
 ## Intermediate to advanced programming skills